 Over the 1900-1999 period, wars are mostly triggered during the amplification phases.

-Over the 2000-2022 period, wars are mostly triggered during the mitigation phases.
+Over the 2000-2022 period, wars are mostly triggered during the attenuation phases.

 The World context does not immediately help to demonstrate the “War Cycle” without further analysis.